Blumenthal, et al. v. Trump

 Foreign States Giving Intellectual Property Rights to Trump Companies

-- Since Trump became President, the Chinese government has approved 40 new trademarks to Trump and his companies.
+- During Trump’s presidency, the Chinese government approved 40 new trademarks to Trump and his companies.
 Circumstances suggest that these trademarks were approved or expedited as a result of Trump’s status as President of the United States; the director of a Hong Kong intellectual property consultancy, for instance, “said he had never seen so many applications approved so expeditiously,” and the approvals closely followed Trump’s abrupt decision to honor the one-China policy, in contrast to his earlier statements.
 [Associated Press, Mar.
 9, 2017]

-In addition to the emoluments that have been publicly reported, there are almost certainly many more that are not yet known about — that, in fact, it is impossible to know about absent judicial process to compel Trump to provide information about his businesses and the benefits he has received from foreign states.
+In addition to the emoluments that have been publicly reported, there were almost certainly many more that were not discovered — that, in fact, it was impossible to know about absent judicial process to compel Trump to provide information about his businesses and the benefits he received from foreign states.

 June 14, 2017